Devansh0112/Connect-me/README.md

 1. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the Connect Me application.

-2. Create an account or log in if you already have one.
+2. Type your username and room number you want to enter.

 3. Start chatting with other users in real-time.